Fall Quarter First Week (September 19th – 23rd)

 We provide a wide variety of accommodation services for students with documented disabilities, and we work to educate the community and foster inclusiveness.

 - If you are a new student, visit Getting Started for an overview of the steps you need to take to use DRC services.

-- If you are a returning student, visit MyDRC to request accommodations or DRC Forms to submit Alternative Media Requests, Test Proctoring Forms, the Syllabi Review Form, or the Sign Language Interpreter Request Form.
+- If you are a returning student, visit MyDRC to request accommodations and request test appointments or DRC Forms to submit Alternative Media Requests, the Syllabi Review Form, or the Sign Language Interpreter Request Form.

 - If you are a faculty member, visit Overview of Resources for Faculty to learn how we can help you facilitate access and success of accommodations for your students.

 Find out who we are and what we do on our Meet the DRC Staff page, which also lists specific contact information for each staff member.

 The Disability Resource Center (DRC) is dedicated to service excellence in the provision of comprehensive and flexible accommodation plans, working with students, instructors, staff, administration and community contacts to ensure the successful academic endeavors and goals of qualified Bellevue College students with disabilities.

 The DRC works in innovative ways to provide teaching and learning opportunities to college staff, faculty members and community partners to remove barriers to access and help further the understanding, support and success of the students we serve.
 We contribute to the disability justice movement, centered in a social justice model of disability, and work to incorporate concepts of universal design into all aspects of the Bellevue College environment.